-Covered floating boat dock with single berth, personal watercraft landing, strong arm, and gangway: \$222 per year, with an annual Consumer Price Index adjustment.
+Floating boat dock, gangway, and two pilings: \$177 per year, with an annual Consumer Price Index adjustment.

 Bank protection: The public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests.